 - Of all of the games released in 2013, under a third featured playable characters of colour.

 - Only one playable LGBT character was featured in games in 2013.

-We also know that not every reader will visit J Station X for the progressive discussion and we know that some readers might just be here simply because they like games, as a lot of us do.
+We also know that not every reader will visit J Station X for the progressive discussion and we know that some readers might just be here simply because they like games.
 We appreciate that and want to make this a space for both discussion and video game appreciation!
 So whoever you are, from whatever walk of life, we hope you’ll join us on this ride.

 Jasmine Henry: Jasmine is the Head Editor of J Station X and is in charge of all the writing on the site.
 She initially created the site for one reason; to share her love of gaming but it soon evolved into more than that.
 Now, with her words and her research, Jasmine aims to shed light on gaming’s issues with diversity, giving games a thumbs up when they gets it right and sending them to the dog house when they don’t.

 Email her at: Jasmine [at] JStationX [dot] com

 Sophie Hendy: Sophie is J Station X‘s resident graphics whizz.
 From the J Station X logo, to the headers on the site’s original (non-news) articles, Sophie is responsible for most of the good looking bits of the website.
 There are few things she can’t create with Photoshop and the site is all the better for it!